warwickdatasciencesociety/deep-dive-into-sql/README.md

-# Welcome to Dive Into SQL
+# Welcome to Deep-Dive Into SQL

 If you are viewing this page on GitHub, you may want to switch to the [standalone website](https://education.wdss.io) for a better experience.